Skip to content

 >>> token_1.transfer(amount='1000', recipient=str(wallet2.address()), sender=wallet)

-Jensesis also has an autocompletion helper for query, execution and deployment arguments.
+Additionally, Jenesis has an autocompletion helper for query, execution and deployment arguments.
 It will show automatically when typing in the shell.

-We will now show an example assuming that the token_1 deployment contract has only been compiled and not yet deployed, going through deployment, execution, and querying using dynamic methods.
+We will now show an example assuming that token_1 deployment contract has only been compiled and not yet deployed, going through deployment, execution, and querying using dynamic methods.

 For this example, we will first generate two wallets.
-We provide wealth to the sender wallet in atestfet so it can pay for transaction fees.
+We provide wealth to the sender wallet in atestfet so it can pay for transaction fees:

 >>> wallet = LocalWallet.generate()